 Also, it is a great project to put your seashell collection to use.

-This DIY epoxy ocean table resembles the emerald green and blue beaches near my home in Destin, Florida.
+First, this DIY epoxy ocean table resembles the emerald green and blue water of Destin, Florida (my home).

 It contains green glow in the dark powder, a layer of beach sand, real sand dollars, and clear epoxy resin on top.